-It is chaired by the Cabinet Secretary for Communities and
+It is chaired by the Cabinet Secretary for Local Government and

-Children and is made up of representatives of third sector networks
+Public Services and is made up of representatives of third sector

-working across 25 areas of third sector activity along with the CEO
+networks working across 25 areas of third sector activity along

 The main purpose of the Third Sector Partnership Council is to